AutoMachine0/Auto-GNAS/README.md

 ## Citing
-If you think AutoGNAS is useful tool for you, please cite our paper, thank you for your support:
+If you think Auto-GNAS is useful tool for you, please cite our paper, thank you for your support:
 ```
 @inproceedings{chen2021graphpas,
   title={GraphPAS: Parallel Architecture Search for Graph Neural Networks},